 “It’s really pretty shocking to hear about or see just how easy it is for adolescents to get whatever they want on a social networking site.
 A kid can move into a new area with his family, and within hours he can be online (from a cell phone or iPad) in a mocospace.com chat room planning to buy drugs.
 It’s like an open marketplace.

 “Facebook seems to be used as a front to keep parents and friends of the family seeing one thing, but teens have other websites that they use to hide what they don’t want the adults to know.
 The stats are interesting in the Columbia report, but,

 I think if the research were done on mocospace.com and myyearbook.com, it would present a clearer picture of what many parents are just not seeing.

 “Sometimes we don’t really know a lot about some of these other sites, which are far more harmful to adolescents than Facebook or MySpace.
 It would be interesting to see the comparative data on the different sites.”

 For better or worse, we live in a world of amazing technology.
 For adolescents who are typically savvier than most of us, social media and the Internet can be curses, if not used properly.
 Parents must do a better job of monitoring their teens’ usage at home and on smart phones.
 The fear of accountability is still the best way to help influence kids to make positive choices.
 The earlier in life this structure and accountability is started, the better.
-The later in the game a parent tries to hold their adolescent accountable, the worse the volatility and push back can sometimes be.
+The later in the game a parent tries to hold their adolescent accountable and get him or her help for substance use, the worse the volatility and push back can sometimes be.
 The bottom line is that parents need to be alert about what their children are seeing and doing on computers, smart phones, tablets, and technology in general.